V. Anandasangaree: Political career

 Sangaree and his family, like many families of leading Tamil politicians, fled to Madras (now Chennai), Tamil Nadu.
 After the signing of the Indo-Sri Lanka Accord in 1987 Sangaree returned to Sri Lanka.
 He was one of the TULF's candidates in Jaffna District at the 1989 parliamentary election but failed to get elected.
 He was elected senior vice president of the TULF in 1993.
 He was one of the TULF's candidates in Vanni District at the 1994 parliamentary election but again failed to get elected.

 Sangaree was a TULF candidate for Jaffna District at the 2000 parliamentary election.
 He was elected and re-entered Parliament.
 In 2001 the TULF, ACTC, Eelam People's Revolutionary Liberation Front and Tamil Eelam Liberation Organization formed the Tamil National Alliance (TNA).
 Sangaree was one of the TNA's candidates in Jaffna District at the 2001 parliamentary election.
 He was re-elected.
 Sangaree was elected leader and president of the TULF in June 2002 following the death of M. Sivasithamparam.

 Soon after its formation the TNA began to make a more pro-Tamil Tiger stance, recognising the Tigers as the sole representative of the Sri Lankan Tamils.
 This caused a split within the TULF.
 Some members of the TULF, led by its president Sangaree, were opposed to the Tigers.
 A long legal battle ensued for control of the TULF.
 Sangaree refused to allow the TNA to use the TULF name during the 2004 parliamentary election.
 This caused the members of TULF who wished to remain with the TNA, led by R. Sampanthan, to resurrect the Illankai Tamil Arasu Kachchi political party.
 The TNA contested the 2004 parliamentary election under the ITAK symbol.
 The legal battle over the control of TULF meant that the TULF and Sangaree had to contest the 2004 parliamentary election as an independent group.
 The group failed to win any seats.

 Sangaree eventually won full control of the TULF but most of its leading members had already left the party and it had lost most of its political support.
 Sangaree had been a vocal critic of the government sponsored paramilitary groups.
 Following the dismal showing of the rump TULF in elections, Sangaree abandoned his beliefs and joined forces with two paramilitary groups (People's Liberation Organisation of Tamil Eelam and Eelam People's Revolutionary Liberation Front (Padmanaba wing)) to form the Democratic Tamil National Alliance.
 This new alliance contested provincial and local elections but with little success though Sangaree was elected to Jaffna Municipal Council at the 2009 local elections.
 Sangaree did another volte-face in 2011, joining force with the TNA to contest the 2011 local elections.
+Due to old age and irrelevance of his brand of politics, Sangaree's activities had remained dormant since then.